-On June 7, 2016, Eamon Dolan Books / Houghton Mifflin Harcourt released Blume’s new book, Everybody Behaves Badly: The True Story Behind Hemingway’s Masterpiece The Sun Also Rises to commemorate the 90th anniversary of Sun‘s 1926 release.
-In early reviews, critics have lauded Everybody Behaves Badly as “essential … a page-turner,” “magnificently reported,” “fiendishly readable,” “riveting,” and “the best book on Hemingway in Paris since A Moveable Feast.”
+In 2016, Eamon Dolan Books / Houghton Mifflin Harcourt released Blume’s book Everybody Behaves Badly: The True Story Behind Hemingway’s Masterpiece The Sun Also Rises to commemorate the 90th anniversary of Sun‘s 1926 release.
+Reviewers lauded Everybody Behaves Badly as “essential … a page-turner,” “magnificently reported,” “fiendishly readable,” “riveting,” and “the best book on Hemingway in Paris since A Moveable Feast.”
 The book was a Washington Post notable book of 2016 and became a New York Times best seller shortly after its publication.
 It has sold foreign editions around the world, including in Germany, Russia, and China.
 Blume has also served as literary executor of the estate of editor, bookseller, and Lost Generation icon Sylvia Beach, founder and owner of Paris’s Shakespeare and Company bookstore and library, and original publisher of James Joyce’s Ulysses.

 For the amusement of young readers, Blume has authored four critically-acclaimed novels and two collections of short stories, all published by Knopf.
 Her debut children’s novel, Cornelia and the Audacious Escapades of the Somerset Sisters, has sold over 300,000 copies.
 Upon the release of her third children’s novel, Tennyson, reviewers compared her to writers Flannery O’Connor, Eudora Welty, and Truman Capote (“Brilliant, unusual writing.”—The Chicago Tribune).
-Blume’s first collection of short stories for children, Modern Fairies, Dwarves, Goblins, and Other Nasties, was released in 2010; her second collection – The Wondrous Journals of Wendell Wellington Wiggins – debuted in 2012.
-Knopf just released her latest children’s novel – Julia and the Art of Practical Travel – in 2015.

-Blume recently moved from New York City to Los Angeles with her husband, also once a journalist at Nightline.
+She recently moved from New York City to Los Angeles with her husband, also once a former Nightline journalist.
 Their first date was a bio-chemical warfare training session just before the 2003 Iraq invasion.